roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 #### Result of Topic Modeliing:
 Quite Interesting!
 After trying several number of topics, 3 topics gave distinct categories that were similar to Engine Failures, Pilot errors, Hijackers.

-2. Is there an area that has had a high density of crashes in the past?
+2. **Is there an area that has had a high density of crashes in the past?**
 - It is important to know the root cause of an area being susceptible to accidents.
 Only with proper analysis, measures can be taken to avoid future accidents.
-- It was not easy to look for high density areas ona  map to start investigation.
+- It was not easy to look for high density areas on a  map to start investigation.
 - Clustering methods were required to find high density areas.
 - DBScan clustering with haversine distance was found to be the most suitable algorithm.
 I set the parameters to find a location in Asia with at least 20 accidents that occurred within 1km from each other.
 From the results obtained I decided to delve into a familiar location.
 - The insights were pretty interesting.
 More incidents were on the runway.
 It mostly pointed to Air traffic management issues.